-In this article I want to explain how Linux distribution releases work and why that is important.
-Unlike many other distributions, the Linux Mint developers focus on absolute reliability and stability and consciously choose not to be a leader in all bleeding edge developments.
+In this article, I want to explain how the Linux Mint releases work and why that is important for you to know.
+Unlike some other more “cutting edge” distributions, the Linux Mint developers focus on absolute reliability and stability and consciously choose not to be a leader in all bleeding edge developments.
 In order to do that, Linux Mint is always based on what is called an LTS, or Long Term Support, release.
-So in the post I will explain in simple terms the release cycle of a Linux Mint distribution.
+So, in the article, as part of my Linux Mint 21 tutorial series, I will explain the release cycle of a Linux Mint distribution.

 The release cycle of Ubuntu

 The foundation on which Linux Mint is built is Ubuntu.
 Ubuntu, created by Canonical, offers both a Long Term Support release and multiple intermediate short-term but more up-to-date/bleeding edge releases.
 Canonical, the provider of Ubuntu, releases a new version of Ubuntu every six months, in which the latest and best applications and newest functionality are always made available.
 For these 6-month releases, you get only up to 9 months of support and security updates.

 Like said, there is also a Ubuntu Long Term Support release.
 A new LTS version is issued every two years.
 In the old days, a Ubuntu LTS version had three years of support on Ubuntu Desktop and five years on Ubuntu Server.
 From Ubuntu 12.04 LTS and up, both versions have promised support and updates for five years.

 Linux Mint releases explained